ravishah6403/CineSync/README.md

 Details page giving an overview of the movie.

 ### Watchlist
-Save your favourite movies to watchlist.
-Keeps the movies saved even after closing the app.
+Save your favourite movies to watchlist.\nKeeps the movies saved even after closing the app.

 ## Known Issues
 No way to refresh the home page.
 Need to restart the app.